 You then select the Room Name from the available drop down list

-(for Example: “Bedroom 1”) and you then enter in your first (and typically only) Wall Number (“1”), followed by the first Section Letter, always starting at (“A”).
+(for Example: “Room 1”) and you then enter in your first (and typically only) Robe Number (“1”), followed by the first Section Letter, always starting at (“A”).

 Note: These 3 steps are important, because the computer system in its manufacturing design phase will automatically match all of the sections sequentially that go on Wall 1 which belongs to Bedroom 1, to create your robe insert so that all the pieces fit together correctly.

 Failing to do this step correctly will cause you problems at the installation time.